Anvesha137/up-down/README.md

 Features

-Increment and Decrement Buttons: Allows users to increase or decrease the displayed number.
+-Increment and Decrement Buttons: Allows users to increase or decrease the displayed number.

-Random Color Generation: Each displayed number is accompanied by a randomly generated background color.
+-Random Color Generation: Each displayed number is accompanied by a randomly generated background color.

-Responsive UI: Designed with Flexbox for an intuitive layout.
+-Responsive UI: Designed with Flexbox for an intuitive layout.

-Alert on Decrement: Prevents the counter from going below zero and shows an alert.
+-Alert on Decrement: Prevents the counter from going below zero and shows an alert.

 Screenshot